micc83/rooles/readme.md

 ### Check user permissions

-From within your controller methods or wherever you feel comfortable you can check for a given user permissions as follow:
+From within your Controller methods or wherever you feel comfortable you can check for a given user permissions as follow:

 ```php
 $user = User::find(1);